 Altius has also built a portfolio of directly and indirectly held junior resource investments that have been generated from founding and earn in option related payments through its joint venture strategy to advance projects as well as selective investing in other top quality juniors employing a project generation and joint venture business model.
-As of April 30th, 2017, the net market value of Altius’s portfolio of public junior company equities was nearly $50 million from a starting base of approximately $18 million on May 1, 2016.
-This net increase in portfolio value includes sales of approximately $11 and re-investments of $1.4 million.
+As of December 31, 2018, the net market value of Altius’s portfolio of public junior company equities was approximately $54 million.

-In recent years Altius' has successfully evolved into a diversified mining royalty company generating ~$50 million per year in royalty revenue across its portfolio of 15 producing royalties.
+After 22 years, Altius has successfully evolved into a diversified mining royalty company that generated $67 million in 2018 attributable royallty revenue across its portfolio of 15 producing royalties.
 Even with this added financial capability, the Company remains committed to managing risk and exercising financial discipline.
-While Altius continues to seek out royalty acquisition and/or royalty financing opportunities to augment its current portfolio it's original project generation business is extraordinarily well positioned to generate significant shareholder value in the rejuvenated mining sector of 2016/17.
-Altius currently holds in excess of 2 million hectares of prospective lands in several Tier 1 jurisdictions covering the commodities spectrum.
-The quality and quantity of Altius' exploration portfolio is the best it has been in its 20 years of business.
+While Altius continues to seek out royalty acquisition and/or royalty financing opportunities to augment its current portfolio, the current early stage bull market in base metals has created opportunities to generate significant shareholder value in the Company's exploration and project generation business, which is where Altius began.

 A Virtuous Cycle of Royalty Growth and Creation